 I love playing with a set of lenses from time to time and if the picture requires it.
 It’s funny to apply a wide-angle lens, fisheye lens or even to take a photo with the macro lens.
-I have no other accessories apart from these lenses or a tripod when it’s required.
+I have no other accessories apart from these lenses, or an iPhone tripod when it’s required.

 What advice do you have for new photographers who want to start taking creative photos with their iPhone?